Introduction

 Staff training and awareness

-During 2024 we set up a modern slavery working group to raise organisational awareness and continually improve measures to minimise modern slavery risks in our operations and supply chain.
+A modern slavery working group raises organisational awareness and continually improve measures to minimise exploitation and modern slavery risks in our operations and supply chain.

-As part of Anti-Slavery Week in October 2024 we raised awareness through a Modern Slavery news item in an all-colleague email newsletter and developed a dedicated Modern Slavery page on our internal intranet.
+As part of Anti-Slavery Week in October 2025, we raised awareness through a Modern Slavery news item in an all-colleague email newsletter and developed a dedicated Modern Slavery page on our intranet.

 Looking ahead